 Everything you need for a lawful and enforceable foreign deposition subpoena in Minnesota.

 Legal Process Minnesota reviews your foreign deposition subpoena for completeness, then correctly prepares the Minnesota civil subpoena to conform it to Minnesota law.

-Process service of your foreign deposition subpoena is completed by a professional Minnesota process server promptly after domestication.
+Process service of your foreign deposition subpoena is completed by a professional Minnesota process server promptly after issuance.
 The process serving fee is included.
-We can also advance witness fees.

 When subpoena process service is complete, Legal Process Minnesota sends you an emailed copy of the Return of Service, and the original document is sent by regular mail.